Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Main

 Fig.~\ref{fig1} (b) shows the device operation scheme.
 We operate the device in the (3,1,1,3,1)-electron charge configuration for the five quantum dots.
 Pauli-spin blockade (PSB) is used to read out the parity of qubit pairs Q$_{1,2}$ and Q$_{4,5}$ by projecting qubit Q$_{2}$ (Q$_{5}$) onto qubit Q$_{1}$ (Q$_{4}$).
 The dots containing three electrons serve as the projection dots for the PSB readouts, which helps increase the readout windows \cite{philips_universal_2022}.
 The PSB feedback initialization circuits for qubit pairs Q$_{1,2}$ and Q$_{4,5}$ are shown in Fig.~\ref{fig1} (c) and (d).
 The qubit parity is first read out using PSB.
 If an even parity is measured, a conditional X$^{2}$ gate applies a $\pi$ flip to the qubits, bringing them into the $|\uparrow\downarrow\rangle$ or $|\downarrow\uparrow\rangle$ state.
 A second PSB readout then projects these states into the singlet $S(4,0)$ state.
 If an odd parity is measured, the conditional X$^{2}$ gate is not applied, and the qubit pair remains in $S(4,0)$ after the first PSB readout.
 The micromagnet gradient lifts the degeneracy between the spin states, allowing initialization into the $|\uparrow\downarrow\rangle$ state via an adiabatic ramp.
 Qubit Q$_{3}$ is measured by quantum non-demolition (QND) measurement between Q$_{2}$ and Q$_{3}$ \cite{yoneda_quantum_non-demolition_2020}, as shown in Fig.~\ref{fig1} (e).
 A CROT gate is applied with qubit Q$_{3}$ as the control qubit and Q$_{2}$ as the target.
 A PSB readout of the Q$_{1,2}$ pair is then performed, and if an even (odd) parity state is measured, we infer that qubit Q$_{3}$ is in the $|\uparrow\rangle$ ($|\downarrow\rangle$) state.
 Based on this readout, a conditional X$^{2}$ gate is applied to qubit Q$_{3}$, preparing it in the $|\downarrow\rangle$ state.
 After the QND readout, the Q$_{1,2}$ pair is re-initialized using the PSB feedback initialization circuit.
 The QND readout is repeated twice to increase the initialization fidelity of qubit Q$_{3}$.

-The five-qubit state is initialized to $\ket{\uparrow\downarrow\downarrow\uparrow\downarrow}$ before the qubit operation stage.
-During the operation stage, single- and two-qubit operations are applied to control the quantum processor.
-Afterward, the qubit Q$_{1,2}$ parity, the Q$_{3}$ state and the Q$_{4,5}$ parity are read out, yielding 3 bits of information per cycle.
-The qubit resonance frequencies, shown in Fig.~\ref{fig1} (f), exhibit a Zeeman energy difference of $\Delta E_{\text{Z}} \sim 150$ MHz between neighboring qubits, consistent with our micromagnet design.
-We measure the dephasing time $T_{2}^{*}$ and the Hahn echo coherence time $T_{2}^{\text{Hahn}}$ (Fig.~\ref{fig1} (g)) obtaining an average dephasing time $T_{2}^{*}\sim 10.3$ $\mu$s and an average Hahn echo decay time $T_{2}^{\text{Hahn}}\sim 60$ $\mu$s. {Low residual exchange between spin qubits is crucial for high-fidelity single-qubit gates in multi-qubit systems, with performance improving as it is minimized \cite{rimbach-russ_simple_2023, noiri_a-shuttling_2022}.
-Under the operational conditions for single-qubit gates, the residual exchange between all neighboring qubit pairs is measured to be $J < 6.6$ kHz (Extended Data Fig.~\ref{extend:res_exchange}).
-For two-qubit gate operations, the exchange coupling is enhanced into the MHz range by pulsing the voltages on the interdot barrier gates B1 to B4 (see Methods).}
+The five-qubit state is initialized to $\ket{\uparrow\downarrow\downarrow\uparrow\downarrow}$ before the operation stage, during which single- and two-qubit operations are applied to control the quantum processor.
+Afterward, the parity of qubit pairs Q$_{1,2}$ and Q$_{4,5}$, along with the state of Q$_{3}$, is read out, yielding three bits of information per cycle.
+The resonance frequencies of the five qubits, shown in Fig.~\ref{fig1} (f), exhibit a Zeeman energy difference of $\Delta E_{\text{Z}} \sim 150$~MHz between neighboring qubits, consistent with our micromagnet design. {Coherence properties are characterized by an average dephasing time $T_{2}^{*}\sim 10.3$~$\mu\text{s}$ and an average Hahn echo decay time $T_{2}^{\text{Hahn}}\sim 60$~$\mu\text{s}$, as shown in Fig.~\ref{fig1} (g).} {Low residual exchange is crucial for high-fidelity single-qubit gates in multi-qubit systems \cite{rimbach-russ_simple_2023, noiri_a-shuttling_2022}.
+Under single-qubit operating conditions, we measure the residual exchange below $J < 16.6$~kHz for all neighboring qubit pairs (Extended Data Fig.~\ref{extend:res_exchange}).} For two-qubit gate operations, the exchange coupling is {activated} into the MHz range by pulsing the voltages on the interdot barrier gates B1-B4 (see Methods).